connorheyz/online-notes/md-articles/ap-comp-gov/356-364-Notes-Mexico.md

 #### The Chaos of the Early 20$^{th}$ Century
  - Revolution by elites to remove Diaz.
  - **Patron-Clientelism** --- In order to overthrow Diaz, **caudillos**, political strongmen from different areas, rose the challenge each other. **Emiliano Zapata** and **Pancho Villa** emerged and a Patron-Clientel system arose around each.
  - **Constitution of 1917** --- It was the end of the revolution but not the violence.
+Sets up a three branch presidential system.
  - **Conflict with Catholic Church** --- The Cristero Rebellion in 1920 was one of the bloodiest in Mexcian history.
 Liberals saw the church as a bastion of conservatism.
 They set up laws that forbid the influence of the church in any way.
  - **The establishment of PRI** --- PRI is a party coalition that institutionalized the revolution.
 They passed around the presidency in six year terms, called **sexenio**.
+The PRI stays in power by a patron-client system known as **camarillas**.
 #### The Cardenas Upheaval
 ```mermaid
 graph LR